 Additionally, China tracks and monitors all VPNs.
 It’s illegal to use a VPN here without permission and an official license, but some users manage to hide theirs.

-With a partially-closed Internet, the Russian government exerts strong surveillance over online users.
+The Russian government exerts strong surveillance over online users with a partially closed Internet.
 Several popular sites are not accessible in Russia including LinkedIn, which the Russian government cited had inappropriate access to user’s information.

 The Russian government does not allow unapproved VPNs to be used and may penalize VPN users who fail to register and obtain permission.
 Over time, experts believe Russia will continue to trend to censorship and even develop a closed-off internet system similar to China.